oplS16projects/FP2/README.md

 My name: Naman Jiandani

 # Write what you did!
-I use
+I use the Slideshow Library
-Remember that this report must include:

 * I did a slideshow in Racket using the Slideshow Library.
 * Creates a full page interface which allows you to change the slide by pressing any key